lee-t/ToolUniverse/docs/tutorials/literature_search_tools_tutorial.rst

 Overview
 --------

-ToolUniverse provides 15 powerful literature search tools that cover different aspects of academic research:
+ToolUniverse provides 15 powerful literature search tools that cover different aspects of academic research.
+All tools have been optimized with enhanced data extraction, comprehensive metadata, and data quality indicators:

 **Preprint Archives:**
 - ArXiv - Physics, mathematics, computer science, and other fields